Bruce Heard

-Bruce Heard (born March 9, 1957, in Nice, France) is a game designer, and an author of several products for the Dungeons & Dragons fantasy role-playing game from TSR.
+Bruce Heard (born March 9, 1957) is a game designer, and an author of several products for the Dungeons & Dragons fantasy role-playing game from TSR.

 Early life

 Heard was born in Nice, France, on March 9, 1957, to his French mother and U.S. Navy officer father.
 "I grew up in France, England, Morocco, Washington, DC, and Dallas, all before I started school.
 I speak French, English, Spanish, Portuguese, and a little German," he said.
 Returning to Nice for his education, he graduated from the lycée (high school) in 1977; "I got passionately interested in wargames when I was attending the Lycée ... primarily in Avalon Hill games like Kriegspiel, Luftwaffe, Third Reich, and Panzer Leader—the classics.
 There were, of course, no French editions of these games at the time, so we all had to learn the American versions."
 Heard loved to travel, so he studied hotel management and worked as a concierge in both France and San Francisco.